 What type of furnace fuel will I use?

 This question may be determined by your home’s location––suburban area versus rural area, city and state versus other cities and states.
-Call Friendly Home Services for answers to what’s most used here in Salt Lake City.
+Call Friendly Plumber, Heating and Air for answers to what’s most used here in Salt Lake City.
 Also, call around for various fuel pricing.
 Just because you have a specific-fueled furnace now doesn’t mean it’s the most efficient now, fuel wise.
 You may find another even more cost effective.

 Once you know the answers to these two questions, you can competently shop for your new furnace directly comparing AFUEs.
 Factor in your annual heating costs when comparing different furnaces with similar (or different) AFUEs, and you’ll have a sound process for helping you to decide the best furnace for your home and goals.

 Contact Us Today

 Talk with one of our Friendly Plumber, Heating and Air professionals with questions you may have or to schedule a furnace appointment.
 Here in Salt Lake City, UT, we can be reached at (801) 923-6355 or request service online.